rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 ### Providers

 On running `terraform init`, terraform downloads & installs plugins for the providers used within the configuration.
+These plugins can be for the cloud provders such GCP, AWS, Azure or local provider.
+It uses plugins based architecture to work with hundreds of such infrastructure platforms.
+These plugins are available at registry.terraform.io

+There are 3 kinds of providers:

+1. Official providers:
+2. Partner
+3.